smcclab/nime25/review.md

 Meta-reviews give track chairs a summary of the reviewer perspectives (including the meta-reviewers' own) and a recommendation for or against acceptance at NIME.

-The central, guiding question for all reviews - meta or otherwise - is this:

-**Does this submission present a unique, important, and useful enhancement to NIME community knowledge?**
+The central, guiding question for all reviews---meta or otherwise---is this: **Does this submission present a unique, important, and useful enhancement to NIME community knowledge?**

 With this question in mind, here’s a guide to writing a NIME meta-review.